4/24/2025

 Johan Lind

-CEO of Vertisit
+CEO

-is Johan Lind, I'm CEO of Vertisit.
+And my name is Johan Lind.
+I'm CEO of Vertisit.

 speaker

-Jonas Lagergigvist
+Jonas Largeqvist

-Deputy CEO and CFO of Vertisit
+Deputy CEO and CFO

 So yesterday, in addition to holding the annual general meeting for 2025, we also published the company's Q1 report.
-So here's the first page of the report and we can report an ARR of 281 million Swedish crowns for the quarter.
-And more on that topic in a few minutes.
+So here's the first page of the report, and we can report an ARR of 281 million Swedish crowns for the quarter, and more on that topic in a few minutes.
 The agenda for this earnings call is that we will first browse through the financials for the quarter.
 We will highlight some events during the quarter.
 We will also give an update on where we are in terms of the integration of the visual art acquisition.
 We will give some more flavor to the IXM grid, the group's joint platform backend.
 And in the end, we will open up for a Q&A session.
 So please use the function in the webinar to post your questions and we will answer them at the end of the webinar.

 speaker